Dr. Jacqueline Cahalan

 Licensed Psychologist

-Online Psychotherapy and Consultation for Parents in New York State
+Therapy, Consultation, and Coaching for Parents in New York State

 ABOUT ME

-I love working with parents because it gives me the opportunity to integrate my professional knowledge and experience with my personal understanding to support parents where they are at and to help them feel more content, balanced, and empowered as they navigate this phase of life.
+I love working with parents and having the opportunity to integrate all of my knowledge, experiences, and clinical skillset to meet people wherever they are at and work to help them feel more content, balanced, and empowered as they navigate their lives.

-Some of the common themes that underlie my work:
+Some of the common themes and questions that often show up in sessions:

 -